open-webui/open-webui/location/README.md

 Currently we're avoiding editing existing files to avoid merge conflicts.
 The "location" folder is our area to customize.

-TO DO: For Docker installs, document if it's possible to edit our [Projects repo fork of open-webui](https://github.com/modelearth/projects). - Dinesh B
+## Build Locally

+We'll run the following to setup our Docker instance.
+See ChatGPT link above.

-To edit without Docker, you can install using these commands when editing locally (from [Open WebUI Getting Started](https://docs.openwebui.com/getting-started/))
+To build for our Docker container, we can install using these commands from [Open WebUI Getting Started](https://docs.openwebui.com/getting-started/)

 	git clone https://github.com/modelearth/projects.git
 	cd projects/